Academic year: College breaks in the US

 Most colleges and university years are divided into two semesters.
 The first starting from the beginning of the year (August/September) until mid-December, and the second lasting from January until early May.
 Winter and summer classes could be taken in between the breaks.

 Asia

 China

 Summer holidays usually last from early July to the start of September.
 The winter holiday usually lasts 1 month, and its time varies depending on the date of the Chinese New Year.

 Hong Kong

 In Hong Kong summer holidays last from mid-July to the end of August.
 Christmas, Lunar New Year and Easter holidays last usually for one and a half weeks.

 India

+India does not have a single national academic calendar.
+The calendar is instead set by the interaction of multiple examining boards, 28 states and 8 union territories each running their own education department, and climate zones ranging from Himalayan winters to the Kerala monsoon, so start and end dates, vacation timing, and even the structure of schooling itself vary by region, board, and level of study.

+School structure

+Under the National Education Policy 2020 (NEP 2020), the older "10+2" school structure is being replaced with a "5+3+3+4" model spanning ages 3 to 18, adopted on a state-by-state, voluntary basis since 2021: